UjjvalRajput/Rust-to-Web-Assembly/README.md

 This project demonstrates creating a WebAssembly (Wasm) module using Rust, and interacting with it from a web page.
 The module includes a basic `greet` function that returns a greeting message.

+## Why WebAssembly?

+WebAssembly (Wasm) allows for high-performance execution of code in web browsers, enabling languages like Rust, C++, and others to run efficiently alongside JavaScript.
+Exploring Wasm is valuable for leveraging the performance and capabilities of these languages on the web, expanding possibilities for complex applications and improving execution speed.

 ## Project Structure

 - `Cargo.toml`: Rust project configuration.